BarryTheBee571/ComputingTechProject2.2025/PROJECT_DOCUMENTATION.md

 ### <ins> **Non-Functional** <ins>
 #### **Performance**
 - The app should load recipes and images quickly (under 2 seconds).
-- Backend systems must optimize data retrieval to minimize delays.
+- Backend systems must optimise data retrieval to minimise delays.
 - The app should run smoothly across mobile and web platforms.

 #### **Reliability**